-You can make a secure online payment through PayPal or by mailing a check or money order to the Office of Admissions, 3800 Hillsborough Street, Raleigh, NC 27607-5298.
+You can make a secure online payment or mail a check or money order to the Office of Admissions, 3800 Hillsborough Street, Raleigh, NC 27607-5298.
 Cash is also accepted.

 Register for StartStrong

-If you are unable to attend please contact your admission counselor and then submit the Regrets Only Form for Students Living Abroad.
+If you are a first-year student living abroad and are unable to attend please submit the Regrets Only Form Regrets Only Form.